yoctoproject/poky/documentation/test-manual/intro.rst

       $ bitbake image -c testsdkext

-   The tests utilize the :ref:`ref-classes-testsdk` class and the ``do_testsdkext`` task.
+   The tests use the :ref:`ref-classes-testsdk` class and the ``do_testsdkext`` task.

 -  *Feature Testing:* Various scenario-based tests are run through the